 Your physical therapist will help you learn:

-• The causes of Your injury and how to avoid them.
+• The causes of your injury and how to avoid them.
 Your physical therapist can help you to understand the causes of repetitive strain injuries, as well as how to avoid or modify your activity to allow healing to begin.

 • How to Improve motion and flexibility.
 If your physical therapist finds that your muscles are tight, they will assist you with stretching and show you how to stretch properly.